Treatise: Why make it simple when you can make it complicated – The current situation in the German economy – Image: Xpert.Digital

 🌍 The importance of sustainability and long-term thinking

 A positive, solution-oriented business culture is closely linked to sustainability.
-Sustainable business requires long-term consideration of ecological, social and economic aspects:
+Sustainable business practices require a long-term consideration of ecological, social, and economic aspects

 Resource efficiency